EnesEmreDemir/enesemredemir/README.md

 ### Hi there 👋, I'm Enes
 #### Software Engineer and Game Enthusiast

 I'm a computer engineering student whose passionate about developing software, I devote much of my free time to developing software and exploring software technologies.
-I love programming with low level programming languages and working with hardware.
-I develop many things that can be programmable with low level programming languages especially embedded systems but not limited to.
-Other than low level programming I also develop backend web applications.
+I am currently studying backend web development.
+I enjoy programming with low level programming languages such as C/C++ and assembly.
+So as a hobby, I develop low level applications including embedded systems and games but not limited to.
 I’m a free software enthusiast (as per Free Software Foundation definition of “free”).

 - 🔭 I’m currently working on embedded systems.